2013 Kosovan local elections: Istog

+Klina

 Oaths controversy in North Mitrovica, Pantić resignation and 3rd election

 All candidates who won elections had to sign a swearing in and oath paper that contained symbols of the Republic of Kosovo.
 In Serbian areas, a piece of paper was taped over the symbols so that Serbs would sign them without incident.
 Krstimir Pantić, mayor-elect of North Mitrovica, took the paper off the symbols, declared he would never sign them and resigned.
 A new election for North Mitrovica was scheduled for February 23, 2014.